 Vegetarian Chilli con Carne with Quorn Mince

 A rich, hearty meat free vegetarian chilli recipe packed with flavour.
-All the taste and kick of a classic chilli con carne, but with fewer calories and less saturated fat.
+The perfect vegetarian comfort food to keep you warm during winter nights.
+Our veggie chilli con carne has all the taste and kick of a classic chilli con carne, but with fewer calories and less saturated fat.
 What's not to love?

 9 g of fat